Crowd psychology

-Crowd psychology (also mob psychology) is a branch of social psychology that deals with the ways in which the psychology of a crowd is different from the psychology of the individual persons who are the crowd.
-The field of crowd psychology enquires into the behaviors and thought processes of both the individual members of the crowd and the crowd as a collective social entity.
-The behavior of a crowd is much influenced by deindividuation, a person's loss of responsibility, and the person's impression of the universality of behavior, both of which conditions increase in magnitude with size of the crowd.
-Notable theorists in crowd psychology include Gustave Le Bon, Gabriel Tarde, and Sigmund Freud.
+Crowd psychology (or mob psychology) is a subfield of social psychology which examines how the psychology of a group of people differs from the psychology of any one person within the group.
+The study of crowd psychology looks into the actions and thought processes of both the individual members of the crowd and of the crowd as a collective social entity.
+The behavior of a crowd is much influenced by deindividuation (seen as a person's loss of responsibility) and by the person's impression of the universality of behavior, both of which conditions increase in magnitude with size of the crowd.
+Notable theorists in crowd psychology include Gustave Le Bon (1841-1931), Gabriel Tarde (1843-1904), and Sigmund Freud (1856-1939).
+Many of these theories are today tested or used to simulate crowd behaviors in normal or emergency situations.
+One of the main focuses in these simulation works aims to prevent crowd crushes and stampedes.

 Origins

-The first debate in crowd psychology began in Rome, at the first International Congress of Criminal Anthropology, on 16 November 1885.
-The Congress was dominated by Cesare Lombroso and fellow Italians, who emphasized the biological determinates of the psychology of a crowd.